 RSA schemes using cryptographic key sizes of 2048-bit or greater that meet the following: FIPS PUB 186-4, “Digital Signature Standard (DSS)”, Appendix B.3;

-ECC schemes using “NIST curves” [selection: P-256, P-384, P-521] that meet the following: FIPS PUB 186-4, “Digital Signature Standard (DSS)”, Appendix B.4;
+ECC schemes using ‘NIST curves’ [selection: P-256, P-384, P-521] that meet the following: FIPS PUB 186-4, “Digital Signature Standard (DSS)”, Appendix B.4;

 FFC schemes using cryptographic key sizes of 2048-bit or greater that meet the following: FIPS PUB 186-4, “Digital Signature Standard (DSS)”, Appendix B.1

-FFC Schemes using Diffie-Hellman group 14 that meet the following: RFC 3526, Section 3
+FFC Schemes using ‘safe-prime’ groups that meet the following: “NIST Special Publication 800-56A Revision 3, Recommendation for Pair-Wise Key Establishment Schemes Using Discrete Logarithm Cryptography” and [selection: RFC 3526, RFC 7919].

 ] and specified cryptographic key sizes [assignment: cryptographic key sizes] that meet the following: [assignment: list of standards].

-The ST author selects all key generation schemes used for key establishment and device authentication.
+The ST author selects all key generation schemes used for key establishment (including generation of ephemeral keys) and device authentication.
 When key generation is used for key establishment, the schemes in FCS_CKM.2.1 and selected cryptographic protocols must match the selection.
-When key generation is used for device authentication, other than ssh-rsa, ecdsa-sha2-nistp256, ecdsa-sha2-nistp384 and ecdsa-sha2-nistp521, the public key is expected to be associated with an X.509v3 certificate.
+When key generation is used for device authentication, other than SSH-RSA, ECDSA-SHA2-NISTP256, ECDSA-SHA2-NISTP384 and ECDSA-SHA2-NISTP521, the public key is expected to be associated with an X.509v3 certificate.

 If the TOE acts as a receiver in the key establishment schemes and is not configured to support mutual authentication, the TOE does not need to implement key generation.